Skip to main content

 8. Set up a secure and authenticated SSH session with the remote server.

-9. If using the NanoSSH SFTP Client, open an SFTP session and negotiate SFTP version support.
+9. If using the NanoSSH SFTP client, open an SFTP session and negotiate SFTP version support.

 10. Send a remote port forwarding request to the SSH server to establish the client-server link.